Baby Sister Bedtime Stories

 Lila, his brand new baby sister, wriggled like a caterpillar in a silk cocoon.

-She was no bigger than Milo’s stuffed rabbit, and she made squeaky sounds instead of words.
+She was no bigger than his stuffed rabbit.
+She made squeaky sounds instead of words, little hiccupy noises that came from somewhere deep in her chest.

-Milo wondered how such a quiet creature could ever be part of his loud, racing, leaping world.
+Milo couldn't figure out how such a quiet creature could ever belong in his loud, racing, leaping world.

-He loved her already, but love felt like a puzzle with missing pieces.
+He loved her already.
+But the love felt like a puzzle with a few pieces still missing.

-“She’s tiny now,” Mother whispered, “but one day she will be your best friend.”
+"She's tiny now," Mother whispered, "but one day she'll be your best friend."

 Days rolled by like marbles across the floor.